Lukas Franks PI

 “I’m Detective Sergeant Dahl,” he put his hand out, “but everyone calls me Shorty.”

-“Yeah, shorty, I get it,” I said as I shook his hand looking up at him.
+“Yeah, Shorty, I get it,” I said as I shook his hand looking up at him.
 He was a good fifteen cm taller than I am.

 “Yeah, you check out,” he said about a minute later, “licensed PI, licensed to carry concealed, the whole nine yards.”
 He took the eyeVid off.
 “Here, I think you need this.”
 He handed me a hip flask.
-I caught a glimpse of post-booze blues in his hard eyes.
+I caught a glimpse of post-booze blues in his eyes.

 “Yeah, still got all my parts.
 They’ve just been re-arranged a bit.”

-Shorty pulled out a pack of Yeheyuans, took one, and offered me one.
+Dahl pulled out a pack of Yeheyuans, took one, and offered me one.

 “Thanks.”